 The Kentucky Chamber is firmly opposed to any local or statewide expansion of public employee collective bargaining.
-The expansion of public employee collective bargaining can lead to inefficient administration of pubLoss cost filings, used by most insurers to determine workers' compensation premiums, fell for the fourth consecutive year in 2009, a first for the Commonwealth of Kentucky.
+The expansion of public employee collective bargaining can lead to inefficient administration of public duties, increased costs to taxpayers and an increased likelihood of interruptions of essential government services to the detriment of all Kentuckians. creating both a disincentive for companies to locate in underserved areas and an uneven playing field for existing businesses.
+The Kentucky Chamber supports the continued efforts of the General Assembly to encourage broadband expansion and deployment.